Amit Kothari

 What Copilot gives you for free

 If your company already pays for GitHub Copilot Business or Enterprise, your developers can start using Claude models today without any additional subscription.
 Zero extra cost.
-That’s genuinely useful and I’d be a proper fool to dismiss it.
+That’s useful and I’d be a proper fool to dismiss it.

 The model picker in VS Code takes about ten seconds to configure.
 Click the model name in the chat input, select “Manage Models,” expand the Copilot section, pick your Claude variant.
 Done.
 On the web at copilot.github.com, it’s even simpler: dropdown arrow in the prompt box, select Claude.

 IT admins control this at three levels.
 Enterprise-wide policy.
 Organization-level settings.
 Individual user activation.
-That layered governance is one of Copilot’s genuine strengths for mid-size companies.
+That layered governance is one of Copilot’s real strengths for mid-size companies.
 No new vendor relationship means no new security review, no new procurement cycle, no new data processing agreement.
 For a 200-person company where the security team is already stretched thin, this is a no-brainer.

 Claude through Copilot works in three surfaces: Copilot Chat on the web, the VS Code extension, and as a coding agent.
 For teams that live inside VS Code all day and just need a smarter autocomplete and chat assistant, this covers a lot of ground.